 Figure xxx in Chapter 2 shows a timeline for the kings of Israel and Judah.
 The first three kings: Saul, David and Solomon, ruled over a united kingdom.
 When the kingdom divided, Israel and Judah followed different routes.
 While our chart indicates kings were either good or bad, it was rarely that simple.
 More often than not, the fortunes enjoyed or otherwise by people in the land had a lot to do with how well the king behaved.
 The kings of Judah were a mixture of good and bad, while those of Israel were all bad.
-Yet sometimes bad kings had good points e.g. Jehu and good kings had bad points like not removing the High places.
-Sometimes a king started off good and turned bad later e.g. Solomon and, on rare occasions, a king started off bad and turned good e.g. Manasseh.
-The tragedy was both the kingdoms of Israel and Judah came to ignominious endings and that was down to their turning their backs on God.
-Throughout and especially during the time of the kings, there were prophets around to guide them and, more often than not, they engaged with the kings that were reigning.
+Yet sometimes bad kings had good points e.g. Jehu; and good kings had bad points as not removing the High places.
+Sometimes a king started off good and turned bad later, e.g. Solomon and, on rare occasions, a king started off bad and turned good, e.g. Manasseh.
+All too often, a bad king followed a good one, and vice versa.
+The tragedy was both the kingdoms of Israel and Judah came to ignominious endings and that was a lot down to their turning their backs on God.
+Throughout and especially during the time of the kings, there were prophets around to guide them in God’s ways and, more often than not, they engaged with the kings who were reigning.
 Sometimes, happily, they were listened to and their words were heeded, but all too often they were ignored and rejected, with often disastrous results.
 As far as this book is concerned, examples of that interaction are given in Chapters 9-13.

 Jesus – Prophet, Priest and King